 Depending on your type of dog and your budget, there are dozens of ways to ensure your best friend stays happy and healthy.
 This winter, give a thought to your dog’s safety and comfort with these cutting-edge pet gadgets.

-Doggie Snow Boots.
 If you notice your dog lifting its paws and whining during a walk, the ground or pavement may be making his paws painfully cold.
 Sidewalk salt and chemical ice melt products can also be dangerous to your dog’s paws.
 By outfitting your dog in protective dog boots, you can save him a lot of discomfort, and keep him romping in the snow a lot longer.
-Bark’n Boots Grip Trex by Ruffwear are high tech doggie boots for all kinds of weather, and specially designed to lend traction on slippery surfaces.
+Today’s high tech doggie boots for all kinds of weather, and specially designed to lend traction on slippery surfaces.
 They’re easy to get on and off your dog’s feet and they’re machine washable.
-For $59.95, you can outfit all four of your pet’s paws for winter.

-Heated Dog Bed.
 Once your dog is safely back indoors, help her warm up in a hurry with a toasty warm dog bed.
-Products like the Snuggle Safe dog bed heating pad provide a cordless option, warming up in the microwave in five minutes or less.
-Once warm, simply slide the Snuggle Safe under your pet’s bedding and she’ll enjoy up to ten hours of safe, comforting warmth.
-Cost: $34.99.
-Alternatively, electric pet bed warmers like this one from CozyWinters.com allow you to add thermostatically controlled warmth to whatever area your dog chooses to lounge.
-It heats up only when your dog is present and comes in three different sizes.
-It’s not recommended for “chewers”, however, due to the electrical cord — unless you also buy a cord protector like the CritterCord, which deters pets from chewing.
-Cost of the CritterCord: about $12.
-Cost of electric dog bed heated pads: between $24.95 and $39.95, depending on size.
+Products like a dog bed heating pad provide a cordless option, warming up in the microwave in five minutes or less.
+Once warm, simply slide the pad under your pet’s bedding and she’ll enjoy up to ten hours of safe, comforting warmth.
+Alternatively, electric pet bed warmers allow you to add thermostatically controlled warmth to whatever area your dog chooses to lounge.
+Most will heat up only when your dog is present and they comes in different sizes.
+Note that electric beds area not recommended for “chewers”, due to the electrical cord — unless you also buy a cord protector like the CritterCord, which deters pets from chewing.

 Whether you do your dog a favor by simply moving his pet bed out of a drafty area, or go all-out and install a heating system in his dog house, be kind to your dog this winter.
 Keep your beloved pets as safe and warm as you want to be.